JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 * [Why everyone needs file hashing](#why-everyone-needs-file-hashing)
 * [Understanding how webpack hashing works](#understanding-how-webpack-hashing-works)
 -->

 ## Topics still to be written

-* ~~Hashing file names~~
+- ~~Hashing file names~~
-  * ~~Pulling Vendor files into separate bundle~~
+    - ~~Pulling Vendor files into separate bundle~~
-  * ~~Preserving Vendor hash when local source files change (manifest)~~
+    - ~~Preserving Vendor hash when local source files change (manifest)~~
-* Source Maps
+- Source Maps
-* Module Loaders
+- Module Loaders
-  * babel
+  - babel
-  * html, and ng-cache-loader
+  - html, and ng-cache-loader
-  * typescript
+  - typescript
-  * fonts
+  - fonts
-  * images
+  - images
-* ~~Using older window/global js libraries~~
+- ~~Using older window/global js libraries~~
-  * Using js libraries not written as a module
+  - Using js libraries not written as a module
-* Copying files without modifying/bundling/transpiling them
+- Copying files without modifying/bundling/transpiling them
-* ~~Cleanup/removal of old build files~~
+- ~~Cleanup/removal of old build files~~
-* Uglify prod build
+- Uglify prod build
-* A fully functional angularjs, typescript, scss, webpack2 production ready example with images, fonts, using new and old sytle js libraries.
+- A fully functional angularjs, typescript, scss, webpack2 production ready example; with images, fonts, using new and old sytle js libraries.
-* Cover differences in webpack when writing a js library vs a website.
+- Cover differences in webpack when writing a js library vs a website.

 ## System Setup

-How to create this from Scratch, you need node >= 8 so that the package-lock.json file will be used.
+How to create this from Scratch, you need node >= 8 so that
+the package-lock.json file will be used.
-If you don't want to change you currently installed version, consider using nvm so you can have multiple versions.
+If you don't want to change you currently installed version,
+consider using nvm so you can have multiple versions.

 ```bash
 nvm install latest 64